 Theoretical Analysis Task 1: Identifying Theoretical Categories

-During this task a theory saturated panel of coders utilized Elder and Paul’s Stage Theory of Critical Thinking (described in more detail in previous sections) as the primary theoretical perspective for this theoretical analysis.
+During the first task in the TOC stage, a theory saturated panel of coders utilized Elder and Paul’s Stage Theory of Critical Thinking (described in more detail in previous sections) as the primary theoretical perspective for this theoretical analysis.
 Theoretical coding differs from content category coding performed in the COC, in that during the conceptual analysis phase, open coding is done by coders with no particular theoretical perspective (or perhaps more accurately, coders with multiple implicit theoretical perspectives).
 During the Theoretical Analysis phase, in contrast, open coding is performed by coders who explicitly share the same identified and extensively articulated theoretical perspectives.

 This first phase of the theoretical analysis was conducted by a panel of five theoretical coders who are given the task of identifying theoretically relevant and meaningful categories contained in the pool of content categories identified by the neutral coders in the COC.
 The theoretical coders were provided with the sample MIR coding cards grouped into the categories formulated in the COC, as well as descriptions for the categories.
 They were then asked to review the cards and the content property descriptions and to refine the basic content categories and the structure of the groupings generated by the content coders during the COC, identify theoretically meaningful properties, and organize them into groups (categories) and respective sub-categories in ways that are meaningful with respect to the identified theoretical framework.
 The theoretical analysis of the CPSS-QE yielded two (Level One) categories - Critical Thinking, and Uncritical Thinking.
 Uncritical Thinking yielded two (Level Two) sub-categories - Unreflective Thinking, and Challenged Thinking.
 Critical Thinking yielded three (Level Two) sub-categories - Rudimentary Thinking, Advanced Thinking, and Accomplished Thinking.
 Appendix A presents the structural organization of the theoretical categories and sub-categories as well as the property descriptions of the unique categories.